BNY: Operations

+BNY offers technology, services and expertise across its platforms to support clients on a global scale, helping them create, administer, manage, transact, distribute and optimize their assets.
+BNY’s businesses include BNY Investments, BNY Wealth and BNY Pershing.

-BNY Mellon operates in 35 countries in the Americas, Europe, the Middle East and Africa (EMEA), and Asia-Pacific.
-The company employed 51,700 people As of December 2023.
+BNY operates in 35 countries in the Americas, Europe, the Middle East and Africa (EMEA), and Asia-Pacific.
+The company employed 53,400 people As of December 2023.
 In October 2015, the group's American and global headquarters relocated to 225 Liberty Street, as the former 1 Wall Street building was sold in 2014.
 In July 2018, the company changed its headquarters again, this time to its existing 240 Greenwich Street location in New York (previously addressed 101 Barclay St).
 The group's EMEA headquarters are located in London and its Asia-Pacific headquarters are located in Hong Kong.

 Business

-The bank's primary functions are managing and servicing the investments of institutions and high-net-worth individuals.
-Its two primary businesses are Investment Services and Investment Management.
-The bank's clients include 80 percent of Fortune 500 companies.
-The company also serves 77 percent of the top 100 endowments, 87 percent of the top 1,000 pension and employee benefit funds, 51 percent of the top 200 life and health insurance companies and 50 percent of the top 50 universities.

-Investment Services

-The bank's Investment Services business represents approximately 72 percent of the company's revenue and it has $31.1 trillion under its custody or administration as of September 2016.
+BNY is an international financial services company that helps clients manage, move and safekeep their assets across the entire financial lifecycle.
+Today BNY helps over 90% of Fortune 100 companies and nearly all the top 100 banks globally access the money they need.
+BNY also supports governments in funding local projects and works with over 90% of the top 100 pension plans to safeguard assets for individuals.

+BNY had $45.7 trillion in assets under custody and $1.8 trillion in assets under management as of September 2023.
+Those figures rose to $49.5 trillion in assets under custody and/or $2.0 trillion in assets under management by June 2024.
 The financial services offered by the business include asset servicing, alternative investment services, broker-dealer services, corporate trust services and treasury services.
 Other offerings include global collateral services, foreign exchange, securities lending, middle and back office outsourcing, and depository receipts.

-The company's subsidiary Pershing LLC handles securities services, including execution, settlement, and clearing.
-It also provides back office support to financial advisors.
+The bank's clients include a significant portion of Fortune 500 companies, top endowments, pension and employee benefit funds, life and health insurance companies, and leading universities.

-In 2014, the company formed a new Markets Group, which offers collateral management, securities finance, foreign exchange and capital markets.
-The group is now known as BNY Mellon Markets.
+In 2014, the company established the Markets Group, providing services in collateral management, securities finance, foreign exchange and capital markets.
+This group is now known as BNY Markets.